zarusz/SlimMessageBus/docs/serialization.md

 The Apache.Avro library requires each of your serialized messages to implement the interface `Avro.Specific.ISpecificRecord`.
 That interface requires to provide the `Avro.Schema` object as well as is responsible for serializing and deserializing the message.

-The typical approach for working with Avro is to create the contract first using the [Avro IDL contract](https://avro.apache.org/docs/current/idl.html) and then generating the respective C# classes that represet messages.
+The typical approach for working with Avro is to create the contract first using the [Avro IDL contract](https://avro.apache.org/docs/current/idl.html) and then generating the respective C# classes that represent messages.
 The sample [Sample.Serialization.MessagesAvro](../src/Samples/Sample.Serialization.MessagesAvro) shows how to generate C# classes having the IDL contract.
 Consult the sample for more details.

 There are ways to customize the `AvroMessageSerializer` by providing strategies for message creation and Avro schema lookup (for reader and writer):
 * Since performance is key when choosing Avro for serialization, the Apache.Avro library allows for message reuse (to avoid GC and heap allocation).
 SMB plugin provides a way to select the strategy for message creation.
 * The Apache.Avro library requires the Avro.Schema for each message and for the read or write case.
-This allows for schema versioning and ist specific to Avro.
+This allows for schema versioning and is specific to Avro.

-This shows an example how to use a different strategy:
+The example shows how to use a different strategy:

 ```cs
 var sl = new DictionarySchemaLookupStrategy();